systemslab/popper-paper/paper/paper.md

 of a theory is its falsifiability, or refutability, or testability_".
 The OSS development model and the DevOps practice have proven to be an extraordinary way for people around the world to collaborate in software projects.
-In this work, we apply them in an academic setting.
 As the use cases presented here showed, by writing articles following the _Popper_ convention, authors can improve their personal workflows, while at the same time generate research that is easier to validate and replicate.

 # Bibliography